Wooty-B/LX2K_Guide/README.md

-# Using HoneyComb LX2K as a Desktop; Gaming on ARM
+# Using HoneyComb LX2K as a Desktop
 A guide for fully setting up the SolidRun LX2K with novice users in mind.

 ## Table of Contents: